 Located in the Clinton neighborhood, visitors can walk to the People’s Coop, a year-round Farmers Market, New Seasons grocery store, the Löyly Sauna and a plethora of restaurants, cafes and bakeries—many showcasing local and organic fare—with vegan to omnivore offerings.
-Yoga studios, food carts, shopping and more are also in the vicinity, as are bike routes and bus lines.
-Street parking available.
-Please see the "Guidebook"for great restaurant, grocery store and other suggestions in the neighborhood.
-Portland/Oregon travel information and maps are also available at the house.
+Yoga studios, food carts, shopping and more are also in the vicinity, as are bike routes and bus stops, and a light rail line.

 The home was built in 1905 and is a charming space that has been tastefully and artistically updated while retaining original touches like wood mouldings, hard wood floors and leaded windows.
 It is designed with an eclectic mix of mid-century, modern and eco styles.
-The home has recently undergone energy efficiency upgrades through Clean Oregon Energy Works and has a new furnace, on-demand hot water, and is insulated and sealed creating a comfortable climate year-round.
+The home has recently undergone energy efficiency upgrades through Clean Oregon Energy Works and has a new furnace, AC, on-demand hot water, and is insulated and sealed creating a comfortable climate year-round.

-The downstairs contains a double bed, a bathroom with a shower, and the entire space has a gorgeous "Claylin" floor that was installed using eco-friendly natural building techniques.
+The downstairs contains a bathroom with a shower, and the entire space has a gorgeous "Claylin" floor that was installed using eco-friendly natural building techniques.
 PLEASE NOTE, the downstairs ceilings are relatively low.
 If you are over 6 feet tall, you might not find it ideal.
 That said, I had a guest who was 6'3"last summer who was fine with it.
 (Upstairs ceilings are 10ft high throughout.)

 The house also contains a washer and dryer, wireless Internet and local phone usage.
-The two-story carriage house features convenient covered & secure bike storage, gas and charcoal grills and ping pong.
+The carriage house features convenient covered & secure bike storage, gas and charcoal grills and ping pong.

 The home is cared for by Amy, the owner, and her wonderful House Manager, Dorothy, who really makes things shine.

-Interaction with Guests
+Interaction with guests

 There is a lockbox that enables guests to access the house whenever they arrive but if you would like me to be at the house and show you around when you arrive, please let me know and, if possible, I will do so.

-Other Things to Note
+Other things to note